 A Gathering + Open Mic

-Please join us on Tuesday, March 4th, at 7:00pm, at Moon Palace Books, for our next gathering, where we will roll up some poetry gumballs for the MPWW gumball machines at Moon Palace Books and elsewhere; hold space to talk (or not talk) about the current political climate among supportive & welcoming people; and share work with each other during our Open Mic period.
+Please join us on Tuesday, April 1st, at 7:00pm, at Moon Palace Books, for our next gathering, where we will talk about intentional change – ways to make what we dream for our future and for the world real – and brainstorm paths, opportunities, and futures.
+We will also hold space to share work with one another among supportive & welcoming people (mic & stage available but not mandatory) during our Open Mic period.
 This gathering, and the open mic afterward, will be hosted by Davi Gray, Erin Sharkey, and Louise Waakaa’igan.

 There’s a Facebook event, or you can add it to your Google Calendar or download an ICS file to add it to other calendars, but you can also just show up!
 We’d love to have you there — all are welcome.

-Davi Gray (they/she) is a queer, trans, nonbinary poet, writer, storyteller, artist, activist, and abolitionist.
+Davi Gray (she/they) is a queer, trans, nonbinary poet, writer, storyteller, artist, activist, and abolitionist.
 They live in North Minneapolis (Bde Óta Othúŋwe), within Mni Sóta Makoce, unceded lands of the Dakota and Ojibwe.
-Gray has won prizes in PEN America Prison Writing Contests, and her work has been published in Poetry, Hayden’s Ferry Review, Rogue Agent, NonBinary Review, and elsewhere.
-They can often be found performing around the Twin Cities.
+Gray has won prizes in PEN America Prison Writing Contests, and her work has been published in Poetry, Water~Stone Review, Hayden’s Ferry Review, Rogue Agent, and elsewhere.
+She can often be found performing around the Twin Cities.
 You can learn more about her work, including upcoming events, at davigray.com.

 Louise Waakaa’igan (she/her) is an enrolled member at Odaawaa-Zaaga’iganiing in northern Wisconsin.
 Her first chapbook, This Is Where (Aquarius Press), was published in 2020.
 She is also the first-place winner of the Minnesota Prison Writing Workshop’s Broadside Competition (2016).
 Louise’s work has been previously published in PEN America, 21 Mythologies, The Moon Magazine, Night Colors, 27th Letter, Words in Gray Scale, and Doors Adjacent.
 She is ready to publish her second collection and recently has moved back to her beloved Minneapolis.